Kenya Safari & Swimming 2026: Masai Mara, Lodges & Diani Beach

 Kenya Safari & Beach Holidays: Practical Tips (All Inclusive or Individual?)

-Visa and entry requirements: German citizens need an eTA (electronic Travel Authorization), which can be obtained online at etakenya.go.ke It can be applied for.
-The cost is approximately USD 30, and the processing time is 48-72 hours.
-Important: The passport must be valid for at least 6 months and have at least two blank pages.
+Visa and entry requirements: German citizens need an eTA (electronic Travel Authorization), which can be applied for online at etakenya.go.ke.
+The cost is approximately USD 30, and processing time is 48-72 hours.
+Important: Your passport must be valid for at least six months and have at least two blank pages.

 Conclusion – Why Kenya belongs on every bucket list